MicrosoftDocs/quantum-docs-pr/articles/techniques/putting-it-all-together.md

 # ms.technology: tech-name-from-white-list
 ---

-# Putting it All Together: Teleportation #
+# Putting It All Together: Teleportation #
 Let's return to the example of the teleportation circuit defined in [Quantum Circuits](xref:microsoft.quantum.concepts.circuits).
 We're going to use this to illustrate the concepts we've learned so far.
 An explanation of quantum teleportation is provided below for those who are unfamiliar with the theory, followed by a walkthrough of the code implementation in Q#.

 ## Quantum Teleportation: Theory